softip/projeto_IA368X/README.md

-# Projeto: Ciência de dados aplicada na definição de subgrupos prioritários para o Plano Nacional de Vacinação contra COVID-19.
+# Projeto: Estudo de fatores associados a mortes devido a COVID-19
-# Project: Data science applied in the definition of priority subgroups for the National Vaccination Plan against COVID-19.
+# Project: Study of factors associated with deaths due to COVID-19

 # Apresentação